Ataque de nervios

-The Diccionario Panhispánico de Términos Médicos translates it as "attack of nerves, nervous breakdown".
+The Diccionario Panhispánico de Términos Médicos translates the term as "attack of nerves" or "nervous breakdown".

 The condition appears in Appendix I of the revised fourth edition of the Diagnostic and Statistical Manual of Mental Disorders (DSM-IV-TR) as a culture-bound syndrome.

 Classification

 Despite comparisons to panic attacks, investigators have identified ataque de nervios as a separate syndrome with measured differences in anxiety sensitivity, and types of attacks.
-Marlene Steinberg, an Associate Research Scientist at Yale University stated that because it is similar to Dissociative Identity Disorder, some Hispanics may be misdiagnosed with an ataque de nervios syndrome instead.
+Marlene Steinberg, an Associate Research Scientist at Yale University stated that because it is similar to dissociative identity disorder, some Hispanics may be misdiagnosed with an ataque de nervios syndrome instead.

 In Steinberg's case study of a 40-year old divorced Hispanic woman, she hypothesizes that the subject's varied presentations of dissociative symptoms throughout her ongoing treatment amounted to a way for her to manage past sexual, emotional, and psychological abuse at the hands of family members.
 The syndrome is the subject's attempt at challenging the domineering and privileged perceptions of American mainstream culture that was in a way striving for independence from its subjugation of underrepresented groups.

 Patricia Gherovici, psychoanalyst in private practice and founding member and director of the Philadelphia Lacan Study Group and Seminar, stated that the classification of the psychological disorder as Puerto Rican is considered derogatory given that individuals under study or afflicted by this condition feel stigmatized and unwillingly made part of a group by this terminology solely based on race, ethnicity, and geographical region.
 This classification may very well exacerbate the perception of this condition as pathological, rendering individual Puerto Rican individuals unable to bring themselves to rest.
 The Freudian approach posits that, given the cultural context, this syndrome is a subconscious manifestation of the individual's reliance, for self-identification, on a hypothetical observer that embodies authority and entitlement in society.
 Gherovici advocated for a cultural perspective in this syndrome's classification that sheds light on how the diverse histories of racial and class oppression manifest themselves.